Lesachtal: History

 The Lesach Valley (derived from Slavic: les 'forest') was inhabited by Slavs about AD 600.
 In the 8th century, it was one of the first valleys in the Principality of Carantania to be Germanised after Prince Boruth acknowledged the overlordship of Duke Odilo of Bavaria about 740.

 In 1380, the Lesach circuit (Landgericht Lesach) was transferred to the lordship of Pittersberg, named after a nearby rock castle, then an administrative seat held by the East Tyrolean Meinhardiner Counts of Gorizia.
 After their branch died out in the male line, the last countess Margaret bequeathed the lordship to the reigning princes of the House of Habsburg in 1363.
 Later it fell to the Carinthian Counts of Ortenburg.

 With the creation of the Austrian municipalities (Ortsgemeinden) in 1850, the three municipalities Luggau, Sankt Lorenzen, and Liesing were constituted.
 The cadastral communities (Katastralgemeinden) Kornach and Strajach merged with the municipality of Mauthen, but in 1182 obtained independent status as the municipality of Unterlesach.
 Ten years later the two localities Birnbaum and Sankt Jakob became independent municipalities as well.
 Through Carinthian local government reform in 1973, the eastern Lesach municipality of Sankt Jakob merged with Kötschach-Mauthen, while the four western municipalities were merged into the present municipality of Lesachtal.

 During World War I the Italian front between the Austro-Hungarian Army and the Royal Italian Army was located on the ridge of the Carnic Alps.
 Many old positions and fortifications bear witness to the attritional mountain war from 1915 to 1918.

 Population

-According to the 2001 census, the municipality of Lesachtal has 1,560 inhabitants, of which 98.4% are Austrian citizens and 1.3% are German citizens.
-The size of the population has been declining sharply in recent decades.
+In 2024, the municipality of Lesachtal had 1,269 inhabitants, of which 95.9% were Austrian citizens.
+The population has been declining in recent decades.

-According to the 2001 census, 98.4% of the population are Roman Catholic and 1.2% are Protestant.

 Politics

-Seats in the municipal assembly (Gemeinderat) as of 2009 local elections:
+The municipal assembly (Gemeinderat) consists of 15 members.
+Since the 2021 local elections, it is made up of the following parties: